zackjd/simple-openvpn-server/readme.md

 iptables-save

 -----
-## Every 180 days or make a cronjob
+## Every 180 days or make a cronjob OR remove crl-verify from server.conf

 cd /etc/openvpn